NC

 Disposition

 Scrap, return, rework, use-as-is.
-The decision—and especially the pattern of decisions—reveals your culture.
+The decision.
+And especially the pattern of decisions.
+Reveals your culture.

 type